Film “The Bride” by Sérgio Tréfaut selected for Venice Film Festival

 “The Bride”, which will have its world premiere in Venice, is a fiction inspired by true stories of girls who joined fighters for the self-proclaimed Islamic State, and was shot in Iraqi Kurdistan.

 “I have no particular interest in the issue of extremism.
-I studied what was said about groups of jihadist parents who left and did not understand what had happened to their children.
-I have a view that is not at all religious or political about history.
-It’s trying to understand those teenagers who slipped on the banana skin”, Sérgio Tréfaut told Lusa, at the end of 2020, shortly before starting the shooting of the film.
+I studied what was said about groups of parents of jihadists who left and did not understand what had happened to their children. history.
+It’s trying to understand those teenagers who slipped on the banana skin”, said Sérgio Tréfaut to Lusa, at the end of 2020, shortly before starting the shooting of the film.

 According to the synopsis, the film centers on a European teenager who runs away from home to marry a Daesh guerrilla.

-“Three years later his life changed dramatically.
-He lives in a prison camp in Iraq.
+“Three years later her life has changed dramatically.
+She lives in a prison camp in Iraq.
 She is now a mother of two and is pregnant again.
-She is a 20-year-old widow and will soon be tried by Iraqi courts.
-What the war experience and brainwashing did to you,” reads the synopsis.
+She is a 20-year-old widow and will soon be tried in Iraqi courts. war and brainwashing have done to him”, reads the synopsis.

 “The bride” has the interpretations of Joana Bernardo, Hugo Bentes and Lola Dueñas.